merely-useful/py-rse/index.md

 `/bin/analyze`,
 `/usr/local/bin/analyze`,
 and `/Users/amira/analyze`.
-Since the shell searches the directories in the order they're listed in `PATH`, it finds `/bin/analyze` first and runs that.
+Since the shell searches the directories in the order in which they're listed in `PATH`, it finds `/bin/analyze` first and runs that.
 Since `/Users/amira` is not in our path,
 Bash will *never* find the program `/Users/amira/analyze`